abhi-mohan/PRODIGY_WD_02-Weather-Web-/readme.md

 ---

-Thank you for exploring the Advanced Weather Web Application!
+Thank you for exploring the Weather Web Application!
 We hope it helps you stay informed about the weather, no matter where you are.